orbitartprint/bballorbit/src/blog/content/zoom-action.md

 ## Counters and Wrinkles

-No action works every time - and that’s exactly why we build **counters and wrinkles** into our Zoom setup.
+No action works every time.
+And that’s exactly why we build **counters and wrinkles** into our Zoom setup.
 Here are three simple adjustments you can use when the defense starts reading your base action.
 <div class="text-center text-muted-foreground mt-4">
   <em>Each counter keeps the defense guessing — and ensures the Zoom Action never feels predictable.</em>